Limestone LinX Latest

 The Limestone LinX Cycle and Walkways is a developing project and the routes are situated in an undulating rural location in the hills and valleys covering Durham’s central limestone escarpment.
 The routes are generally well established and will withstand inclement weather.

 The routes link the villages of Bowburn, Cassop, Coxhoe, Kelloe, Old Quarrington, Park Hill, Quarrington Hill, access the Crowtrees, Kings Wood, Little Wood, Cassop Vale and Raisby Way Nature Reserves and cover part of the Crowtrees Heritage Trail.
 From the routes there are commanding views of the surrounding countryside including Durham Cathedral, the Durham Dales and towards east Durham.
 The routes can be accessed at any point.
 Work on improving the routes and securing permissive footpaths for the use of bicycles in one area is ongoing.
-For example, there are works prograammed to improve the stretch of the route along the Haul Road at Coxhoe.
+For example, there are works programmed to improve the stretch of the route along the Haul Road at Coxhoe.
 Care should therefore be taken by users along the routes and particularly along the Haul Road.

 This partnership thanks Natural England, East Durham Leader, East Durham Rural Corridor Area Action Partnership, National Grid, Durham County Council and Coxhoe Parish Council for their considerable funding.
-It also in very grateful to Durham County Councillors Dennis Morgan and Maria Plews who have supported the project and made significant financial contributions.
+It also in very grateful to Durham County Councillors Dennis Morgan and Maria Plews who supported the project and made significant financial contributions.
 Special thanks are given to all Durham County Council Officers who have supported the project and worked so very hard to make it all happen.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.